 Question #1: What does a typical day in the role look like?

 The best way to understand exactly what the job is going to entail is to ask about it.
-The response from this question will also help you evaluate whether or not this is a position you want to be in.
+The response to this question will also help you evaluate whether or not this is a position you want to be in.

 Question #2: What stood out on my resume that made you think I would be a good candidate for this position?